epheonix380/CPSC210_JavaProject/README.md

 - As a user I wish to be limited by my inventory system so that I don't sell more items than I actually have
 - As a user I wish to be able to make a sale with all the items in the cart
 - As a user I wish to be able to keep track of my sales
+- As a user I wish to be able to save my shop so that I can record my sales and inventory for the future
+- As a user I wish to be able to load from saved shops so that I may continue to sell items

 **HOW TO USE**